arczi21/nationality-prediction/README.md

 While several tools for this task are available online, they often come with limitations that hinder their usability.
 For example, *nationalize.io* imposes restrictions on free access, *NamePrism* requires an approval process for API tokens, and *name2nat*, despite being open-source, is outdated and difficult to configure due to unclear dependencies.

-This project takes a **machine learning approach** to nationality prediction, providing an alternative solution to address these challenges.
+This project takes a **machine learning approach** to nationality prediction.
 Unlike database search-based solutions, machine learning models excel at generalization.
-They are capable of making predictions even for unseen names by learning patterns and features from training data.
+They are capable of making predictions even for unseen names by learning patterns.

 ## Table of Contents